Buffalo Girls

 Buffalo Girls is a 1990 novel written by American author Larry McMurtry about Calamity Jane.
 It is written in the novel prose style mixed with a series of letters from Calamity Jane to her daughter.
 In her letters, Calamity describes herself as being a drunken hellraiser but never an outlaw.
 Her letters also describe her larger-than-life cohorts.

-McMurtry depicts gritty events and relationships in the life of fur trappers, cowboys, soldiers, prostitutes, and Indians as the Wild West fades away, changing their way of life.
-The characters struggle, and many fail, to adapt to the settling of the West.
-In an effort to adapt and relive the Wild West, many of the characters, along with Calamity Jane, resort to performing in Buffalo Bill Cody's Wild West show.
-They exploit and are exploited by their frontier lifestyle, before being defeated by it in the end.

-Film adaptation

 Buffalo Girls was later the basis for the 1995 CBS television movie of the same name, starring Anjelica Huston as Calamity Jane and Melanie Griffith as Dora DuFran.
-Wild Bill Hickok was played by Sam Elliott, Annie Oakley by Reba McEntire, and Buffalo Bill Cody by Peter Coyote.
-The film also included Gabriel Byrne, Tracey Walter, Floyd Red Crow Westerman, Jack Palance, Russell Means (as Sitting Bull), and John Diehl (as George Armstrong Custer).

-Some filming took place in Bristol Zoo and Bath.